taoran-dev/EthosROIOverride/README.md

 - ROI browser with show/hide and include/exclude for burn‑in.
   - Single‑click an ROI name to show/hide its overlay.
   - Double‑click an ROI name to navigate the views to its center.
-- MR Pad tab (v1.2): load CT + MR + rigid registration (REG) to resample MR into CT space, preview normalized MR pixels over CT, and export an MR-padded CT while preserving CT geometry/FOR.
+- MR Pad tab: load CT + MR + rigid registration (REG) to resample MR into CT space, preview MR pixels over CT, and export an MR-padded CT while preserving CT geometry/FOR.
+- Registration refinement (Beta): define a VOI box in any view, run MI-based alignment, compare/accept results, and apply manual fine-tune (translations and rotations).
 - Live preview when toggling “Include in burn‑in”:
   - White outline, accurate image‑pixel thickness.
   - Honors Solid/Dotted line style and Line Width.